 Islamorada parks, beaches and boat ramps are open.
 Capacity is limited to 50% to ensure social distancing can be maintained by people visiting the facilities.
-Everyone over the age of six must have a mask with them at all times and wear the mask whe social distancing is not possible.
+Everyone over the age of six must have a mask with them at all times and wear the mask when social distancing is not possible.

 Islamorada welcomes everyone to enjoy our parks and beaches and encourages you to remain vigilant with all efforts to keep the community.

-Large events in Islamorada suspended through at least April 1, 2021
+Large events in Islamorada suspended through at least June 1, 2021

 Update from the February 25, 2021 Village Council Meeting: The Village Council extended the permit suspension for special events in the Village through June 1, 2021 to prevent the potential for “community transmission” that could occur during the large, crowded events.
 The CDC advises that the more individual interacts with people they do not live with and the closer and longer each interaction is, the higher the risk of getting infected with the virus that causes COVID-19 especially with the more transmissible variations of the virus.
 Guidance from the Florida Health Department’s Bob Eadie was considered while making the decision.
 The Village Council will be provided an update from Bob Eadie at a Village Council meeting in April or May to determine whether the suspension may be lifted or continued.